deshpandeshefali/Database-setup-and-schema-design/README.md

 ## Overview

-This project is part of the **SQL Developer Internship - Task 1: Database Setup and Schema Design**.
+This task is part of the **SQL Developer Internship - Task 1: Database Setup and Schema Design**.
 The goal is to create a structured relational database for an **E-Commerce Platform**, showcasing how to design tables, define relationships, and normalize data for efficient storage and retrieval.

 ## Tools Used